-During that transitional and preparatory Acts period it was still true that believers were able or competent dispensers of a new covenant (2 Cor.3:6).
+During that transitional and preparatory Acts period, it was still true that believers were able or competent dispensers of a new covenant (2 Cor.3:6).
 It is not true now.
 Not a word of the new covenant is to be found in the prison letters.
 Those who claim that 2 Corinthians 3:3 alludes to a work such as that ascribed to the new covenant when it speaks of things engraven in the fleshly tablets of the heart, in contrast with the old law, do well.
 The allusion is unmistakable and undeniable, in honesty.
 But covenant, kingdom, and priesthood are all in suspense since Acts 28, and will be until this dispensation is past.
 Yet they are not canceled, not broken, only suspended, postponed, placed in abeyance.

 True, 2 Corinthians 5 does introduce the new creation.
 But that is not peculiarly celestial.
-It includes a new heavens and a new earth.
+It includes new heavens and a new earth.
 The new creation then was in a minor or dependent stage.
-The age of discretion could not come until more time, experience, and instruction had been gone through with.
+The age of discretion could not come until more time, experience, and instruction had been gone through.
 The ground of Abraham had not been abandoned, as proof of which see Galatians.
 Now our relationship goes back past Abraham to one like that enjoyed by Adam, who stood on the ground of the old creation.
 That creation was surely an act of pure grace.
-There could be nothing in uncreated beings or things to deserve of creation.
+There could be nothing in uncreated beings or things to deserve creation.
 Just so are we of the new creation miracles of grace, unaided and unearned.
 If you do not believe it, read Ephesians 1:3-14 fifty times.
 There thought struggles, almost agonizes with language, if by any means some of the weight of unearned glory may be pressed through human words to dull and unresponsive intellects.

-In Galatians the ground is Abrahamic, not Sinaitic on the one hand nor Adamic on the other.
+In Galatians, the ground is Abrahamic, not Sinaitic on the one hand nor Adamic on the other.
 It is not the ground we tread.
 By Adam is not meant the plane on which Adam lived but the kind of devotional and filial relationship he enjoyed with his God.

-Reconciliation is taught in the pre-prison writings, because reconciliation is the basis of both friendship and sonship.
+Reconciliation is taught in the pre-prison writings because reconciliation is the basis of both friendship and sonship.
 Abraham was a friend of God.

-The prohibition of Galatians 1:8 about preaching any other gospel holds; for the reference there is plainly to the Judaising theories which exalt works and the flesh (Gal.1:6,7), but Paul’s gospel exalts grace and the God of it.
+The prohibition of Galatians 1:8 about preaching any other gospel holds; for the reference there, is plain to the Judaising theories which exalt works and the flesh (Gal.1:6,7), but Paul’s gospel exalts grace and the God of it.
 This good news has not changed with the bringing in of another dispensation.
 Merely a different destiny has been revealed, but it is still of grace, grace on grace.

 This contrast between grace and works is dwelt upon considerably in Galatians.
-In the Hagar-Ishmael and Sarah-Isaac types of the two covenants there are such things as law, flesh, bond, work, Hagar, Ishmael, Sinai covenant, Jerusalem now, on the one hand, and grace, spirit, free, fruit, Sarah, Isaac, new covenant, Jerusalem above, on the other.
+In the Hagar-Ishmael and Sarah-Isaac types of the two covenants, there are such things as law, flesh, bond, work, Hagar, Ishmael, Sinai covenant, Jerusalem now, on the one hand, and grace, spirit, free, fruit, Sarah, Isaac, new covenant, Jerusalem above, on the other.
 Ishmael, the rank and file of Israel, are or shall be as the dust of the earth; Isaac, the Israel of the heavenly (not heaven-ward) calling, shall be as the stars for multitude; and the six subsequent sons of Abraham, the Gentiles or the Millennial crop, shall be as the sands along the seashore.
 Too great stress must not be laid on these distinctions, seeing that Nehemiah long ago accounted Israel in the wilderness to be as the stars of heaven; but those three different statements of the numerousness of Abraham’s seed are made and serve well for an illustration, at least.

 In 1 Timothy 1:20 and in 1 Corinthians 5:5 we have reference to apostolic powers of which there is no hint in the later epistles.
-Naturally, Paul still had apostolic powers while in prison at Rome; but those powers were not such as had hitherto borne witness to the kingdom.
+Naturally, Paul still had apostolic powers while in prison in Rome; but those powers were not such as had hitherto borne witness to the kingdom.